Top Cooku Dupe Cooku season 2

 Top Cooku Dupe Cooku season 2 is the second season of the Tamil reality comedy cooking TV show Top Cooku Dupe Cooku.
 The season premiered on 17 August 2025 on Sun TV and digitally on Sun NXT.
 This season is judged by Chef Venkatesh Bhat and Chef Rammohan.
 This season is hosted by VJ Rakesh and Sivaangi Krishnakumar.

+This season was ended at 14th December 2025 with 35 Episodes.
+The Title Winner is Besant Ravi while Preetha as the runner up of the show.

 Production

 The show is produced by Media Masons and broadcast by Sun TV Network.
 A pre-recorded episode airs every Saturday and Sunday at 2pm IST on Sun TV.
 It is available for free streaming in the OTT platform Sun NXT and will be made available on YouTube as well.